-Major Donor and Independent Expenditure Committee Campaign Statement (Government Code sections 84200-84216.5) ee Type o or print in ink.
-MAJOR DONOR Date Stamp CALIFORNIA 461 SEE INSTRUCTIONS ON REVERSE from 7/x/xx through 12/x/xx Date of election if applicable: (Month, Day, Year) Page 1 of 2 For Official Use Only Name and Address of Filer 3.
-Summary hala dallara) - New Ventures, Inc. (Amounts may be rounded to will also said con (including loans) of \$1 tributions 00 or more 30.000 · · D. AND STREET) made this period.
-(Par \$ 30,000 Sacramento C ATE ZIP CODE CA 95826 Unitemized expenditure contributions (including \$100 made this period) g loans) under \$0 RESPONSIBLE OFFICER (If filer is other than an individual) REA CODE/DAYTIME PHONE Total expenditures and made this period.
+Major Donor and Independent Expenditure Committe Campaign Statement (Government Code sections 84200-84216.5) e Type o Type or print in ink. committee statement california 461 SEE INSTRUCTIONS ON REVERSE Statement covers period from 7/x/xx through 12/x/xx Date of election if applicable: (Month, Day, Year) Page 1 of 2 For Official Use Only Name and Address of Filer 3.
+Summary Name of Filer New Ventures, Inc. (Amounts may be rounded to will also the conditures and conditures and conditures and conditures are conditured to the province of \$1 tributions 00 or more 30,000 RESIDENTIAL OR MAILING ADDRESS (NO 345 Stone Way CITY STA Sacramento C. made this period.
+(Par 2.
+Unitemized expenditu contributions (includin \$100 made this period res and g loans) under EA CODE/DAYTIME PHONE Total expenditures and made this period.
 (Add d contributions d Lines 1 + 2.)
-SUBTOTAL \$ 30,000 Jeffrey Slone Nature and Interests of Filer (Complete et al. A FILER WHO IS AN INDIVIDUAL MUST LIST THE NAME, ADDIVIDUAL MU DDRESS, AND BUSINESS INTERESTS Total expenditures and made from prior stater amount from Line 5 of filed.
-If this is the first the calendar year, entitled. ment.
-(Enter last statement statement for \$ 0 ADDRESS OF EMPLOYER/BUSINESS 5.
-Total expenditures and (including loans) made January 1 of the curre (Add Lines 3 + 4.) e since A FILER THAT IS A BUSINESS ENTITY MUST DESCRIBE THE ENGAGED Developer A FILER THAT IS AN ASSOCIATION MUST PROVIDE A SPEC 4.
-Verification I have used all reasonable reviewed the statement a contained herein is true a contained herein is true a nd to the best of my kind complete.
-I certify nowledge the information under A FILER THAT IS NOT AN INDIVIDUAL, BUSINESS ENTITY, COMMON ECONOMIC INTEREST OF THE GROUP OR ENT the laws of the State of C Executed on 7/15/xx DATE By SIGNAT gnature Required] TURE OF INDIVIDUAL DONOR OR OFFICER, IF OTHER THAN AN INDIVIDUAL Amendment (Explain): FPPC Toll-Free Help FPPC Form 461 (March/2011) pline: 866/ASK-FPPC (866/275-3772)
+SUBTOTAL \$ 30,000 Jeffrey Slone 916-333-3333 Nature and Interests of Filer (Complete each applicable section.) □ A FILER WHO IS AN INDIVIDUAL MUST LIST THE NAME, ADDRESS, AND BUSINESS INTERESTS OF EMPLOYER OR, IF SELF-EMPLOYED, THE NAME, ADDRESS, AND NATURE OF THE BUSINESS NAME OF EMPLOYER/BUSINESS BUSINESS INTERESTS 4.
+Total expenditures and contributions made from prior statement.
+(Enter amount from Line 5 of last statement filed.
+If this is the first statement for the calendar year, enter zero.)
+ADDRESS OF EMPLOYER/BUSINESS (including loans) made January 1 of the curre (Add Lines 3 + 4.) e since A FILER THAT IS A BUSINESS ENTITY MUST DESCRIBE THE ENGAGED Developer A FILER THAT IS AN ASSOCIATION MUST PROVIDE A SPECI 4.
+Verification I have used all reasonable reviewed the statement a contained herein is true at the laws of the State of C nd to the best of my kr nd complete.
+I certify nowledge the information under penalty of perjury under A FILER THAT IS NOT AN INDIVIDUAL, BUSINESS ENTITY, O COMMON ECONOMIC INTEREST OF THE GROUP OR ENTIT Executed on BySIGNAT nature Required] URE OF INDIVIDUAL DONOR OR OFFICER, IF OTHER THAN AN INDIVIDUAL Amendment (Explain): FPPC Toll-Free Helpi FPPC Form 461 (March/2011) line: 866/ASK-FPPC (866/275-3772)